nodite/dify-oapi2/docs/datasets/dataset-todo.md

 - [x] Update metadata and tag `__init__.py` files - COMPLETED
 - [x] Update metadata and tag resource files - COMPLETED

 **Note**: The metadata API integration test has been successfully updated with the new class naming patterns and all 9 tests are passing.
-Some dataset and tag API integration tests still need similar updates, but the core functionality is working correctly with 193/208 tests passing.
+Dataset and tag API integration tests need similar request building pattern updates to achieve 100% test pass rate.

 ### 4. Test All Examples with Environment Variables